DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 ### 3. Install an IBM Operational Decision Manager release

 #### a.
-Install an ODM Helm release

-Install an ODM release with the default configuration and an internal database:
+Install an ODM Helm release with the default configuration and an internal database

 Get the [minikube-values.yaml](./minikube-values.yaml) file and run the following command: